 5 Basic Bail-Related Terms You Should Know

-The bail bond is a written document between the accused and the bail bondsman, which stipulates that the company will act as a surety to release the accused from jail.
+The bail bond is a written document between the accused and the Chino bail bonds or bondsman, which stipulates that the company will act as a surety to release the accused from jail.
 When you opt for a bail bond, you are only required to pay a small percentage of the full bail amount.
 Though you don’t get this fee back at the end of the case, as you do while posting a cash bill, you don’t have to come up with large sums of money that also cost time and effort.

 If you don’t have enough money to pay bail, but you own a possession that has enough value to cover the cost, for example, a house, you can offer that to the bail agent as your collateral.
 This is if the bail bond agent requests collateral at all.
 It is to be noted that collateral cannot be substituted for the bail fees, which is typically 10% of the entire bail amount.
 It always has to be paid to the bail agent.

 During the temporary release on bail, you need to comply with certain conditions that the court might determine considering your criminal history and the crime for which you are accused.
 For example, if you were arrested for drunk driving your alcohol consumption will be restricted, along with going to places that serve alcohol.
 There are other common restrictions such as a curfew, compliance with travel limitations, and requirement for you to maintain or seek employment.
 Failure to comply with court orders will lead to your re-arrest and forfeiture of the money you paid for bail.

 A warrant is an official document, signed by a judge that gives the court permission to search your home, arrest you, or take some other action as deemed fit.
 If you disobey court laws, the court reserves the right to issue a warrant under your name.
 For example, if you do not show up at your hearing, the court will issue a bench warrant.
 Soon enough you will have a law enforcement officer at your door to take you back to jail.